 Latest Episode On The National Day Calendar

-Welcome to April 21, 2021 on the National Day Calendar.
-Today we celebrate the evolution in our backyard and the garden that grows our kids.
+Welcome to June 16th, 2021 on the National Day Calendar.
+Today we celebrate a loveable bird and a profitable candy.

 I’m Anna Devere and I’m Marlo Anderson.
 Thanks for joining us as we Celebrate Every Day.